entropyxyz/entropy-docs/content/concepts/registering.md

 ![Register Flow](./images/register.svg)

-1. The user registers with the Entropy chain by submitting a transaction from the 'signature request account' containing the 'Account Key', initial 'ProgramsData', and chosen [access mode]({{< relref "./access-modes.md" >}}).
+1. The user registers with the Entropy chain by submitting a transaction from the 'signature request account' containing the 'Account Key', and initial 'ProgramsData'.
     * ```ProgramsData``` - Is multiple Programs Instances.
 Which contain the ```program_pointer``` (the hash of the program you want to use) and the ```program_config``` for that program.
 On the evaluation of a signature request a threshold server will run all the programs and pass through the program config for that program.

 1. The chain selects which nodes should perform a [distributed key generation (DKG)](https://docs.rs/synedrion/latest/synedrion/sessions/fn.make_key_gen_session.html) based on the current block number.